ahaldar42/ExploratoryAnalysis_Titanic/README.md

-# ExploratoryAnalysis_Titanic
+# Exploratory Data Analysis Titanic
-ExploratoryAnalysis of Titanic dataset
+Exploratory Data Analysis of Titanic dataset

 The Titanic challenge on Kaggle is a competition in which the goal is to predict the survival or the death of a given passenger based on a set of variables describing them by their age, their sex, or their passenger class on the boat.